 “Somebody does, or the stores wouldn’t be open.
-The point is that nearly nobody will be out and about because they’re waiting for Black Friday or prepping for Thanksgiving.
-Since we don’t have to do either, you can accompany me and be White Wednesday Angels.”
-My darling cherubs eye-rolled then conceded to go after with me after school Wednesday, especially since that was their only option for brick and mortar Christmas shopping.
-The rest would happen online.
+The point is that nearly nobody does shop then because they’re waiting for Black Friday (BF), traveling, or prepping for Thanksgiving.
+Since we don’t have to do any of the above, you can accompany me and be my White Wednesday Angels.”
+My darling adolescent cherubs eye-rolled then conceded to go with me, knowing it was their only option for brick and mortar Christmas shopping.
+The rest of our carts would be filled online.

-I hoped it would be like last year, when, after my appointment in Erie the day before Thanksgiving, I went to the Millcreek Mall.
-I wanted hand soaps and candles but witnessed the unveiling of Black Friday products and prices and bought a lot more.
-The mall was beautifully decorated for the upcoming Christmas season, but it was as quiet as a snowglobe.
-I felt like I had the place to myself.
-Every store I went to started their BF sales, so I banked in on early-early bird bargains, but better.
+I hoped it would be as good as the previous Thanksgiving Eve when I stopped by the Millcreek Mall for some hand soaps and candles.
+It was then that I witnessed the unveiling of Black Friday products and slashed prices and stayed until closing.
+Every store I went to started their BF sales, so I banked in on uber-early bird bargains.
 There were no lines, crowds, competitions, traffic, or sleep deprivation.

-This year it was great, and even better than I could have imagined.
+Last year, the first WW with my daughters, was even better than I could have imagined.
 The girls and I arrived at the mall at 5:00 p.m. (not a.m.)
-We had no trouble finding rock star parking on this chilly eve.
-When we entered the mall you could hear the buzz of the fluorescent lights.
-The entrance was only busy with signs, slogans, and sale prices, not sounds and customers.
+We had no trouble finding rock star parking in a lot devoid of haphazard accidents, middle finger waves, and blaring horns.
+We entered the quiet mall and could hear the buzz of the fluorescent lights.
 The silence whispered that it was going to be a good shopping trip.

 Whatever was going to be offered in 36 hours was offered then and there.
-No mall retailers held out on giving me a freebie or discount I would have scored later.
-If held up a few minutes longer while the seasonal Christmas help was being trained, I would be rewarded with future coupons for my patience.
-These should not have hit my hands until BF, but, honestly, these store managers and workers aimed to please.
+No mall retailers held out on giving us a freebie or discount I would have scored later.
+After waiting just a few minutes longer for the seasonal Christmas help to be trained, I was rewarded for my patience with future coupons.
+These golden tickets should not have hit my hands until BF, but, honestly, these store managers and workers aimed to please.

 We shopped hard and turned the mall inside out.
-Even though we acquired so many deals there, the girls wanted one more store.
+Even though we checked off so much of our Christmas lists, the girls wanted one more store beyond the mall.
 One more store?
 It was nearly 10:00 p.m., and we had a 40 minute drive home.

-Those girls convinced me that we couldn’t end it yet, so we went to Target.
-That was the one place that wouldn’t start BF deals on WW (White Wednesday, remember?)
-At least I had a $10 off of any purchase coupon.
-We left with a free giant box of Xtra Cheddar Flavor Blasted Goldfish Crackers and two packs of Juicy Fruit.
+Those girls, proud to don the wings of White Wednesday Angels, convinced me to go to Target.
+That was the one place that wouldn’t start BF deals on WW.
+At least I had a $10-off-any-purchase-coupon, so we scored a giant box of Xtra Cheddar Flavor Blasted Goldfish Crackers, a six-pack of water, and a pack of Juicy Fruit.

-We made it home just minutes before my pumpkin spice latte wore off and the clock chimed for Thanksgiving.
-We carried all our purchases inside and said goodnight to each other and our wonderfully productive and serene White Wednesday.
-We were thankful for the day together.
+We drove home and sang Michael Buble Christmas songs.
+We unloaded the car and lugged our purchases inside just minutes before my pumpkin spice latte wore off and the clock chimed for Thanksgiving.
+We hugged goodnight and thanked each other for the peaceful and productive day spent together.